temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 As a queue timeout, `ScheduleToStart` is unique in that it **cannot be retried** — all a retry would do is pop the activity right back on to the same queue!

-The `ScheduleToStartTimeout` is most useful when you have a concrete plan to reroute activity to a different queue, if a given task queue is not draining in adequate time.
-You can also reschedule a whole set of other activities or do other compensation logic based on this timeout.
-This is a powerful feature for building ultra-reliable systems, however most users will not need this since you can horizontally scale the number of workers easily.
+The Schedule-To-Start Timeout is most useful when you have a concrete plan to reroute an Activity Task to a different Task Queue, if a given Task Queue is not draining in adequate time.
+You can also reschedule a whole set of other Activity Executions or do other compensation logic based on this timeout.
+This is a powerful feature for building ultra-reliable systems, however most users will not need this since you can horizontally scale the number of Workers easily.

-Generally, issues with `ScheduleToStart` are better addressed by scaling activity workers accordingly, than by adding timeouts.
+Generally, issues with Schedule-To-Start` are better addressed by scaling Activity Workers accordingly, rather than by adding timeouts.

-## Putting It All Together - A Recruiting Example
+## Putting it all together - a recruiting example

 We've recently found the terminology of timeouts useful even internally for our recruiting and realized that this could be a relatable analogy for most people.

 As [we are hiring heavily at Temporal](https://temporal.io/careers), there is a lot of interview scheduling going on intermixed with our regular day jobs.
-You could model the end-to-end hiring process for a candidate as a single workflow with multiple activities: sourcing, interviewing, making a decision, and then the offer process.
+You could model the end-to-end hiring process for a candidate as a single "Workflow" with multiple "Activities": sourcing, interviewing, making a decision, and then the offer process.

-Specifically for the activity of interviewing we've encountered some pain points:
+Specifically for the "Activity" of interviewing we've encountered some pain points:

 - Some interviews were scheduled for 90 minutes, which we found to be way too long
 - Some interviews had no-shows for any number of reasons ranging from miscommunication to Life™ getting in the way, and we were unclear on when to call an end to the interview and try to reschedule